 Refer to the Halton Region, Halton District School Board and Halton Catholic District School Board websites for information on exemptions and credits pertaining to their development charges.

-• Pay in six annual instalments beginning on the date the building is first occupied, and each of the following five anniversaries of that date
+- Pay in six annual instalments beginning on the day the building is first occupied or before the occupancy permit is issued, whichever comes first.
+Remaining instalments are payable on each of the following five anniversaries of that date.
+Payment can be made early without the need for an alternative payment arrangement.

-• Institutional (includes long term care homes, retirement homes, certain post-secondary institutions, Royal Canadian Legion facilities, hospice)
+- Institutional (includes retirement homes, certain post-secondary institutions, Royal Canadian Legion facilities, hospice)

-• Pay in six annual instalments beginning on the date the building is first occupied, and each of the following five anniversaries of that date
+- Pay in six annual instalments beginning on the day the building is first occupied or before the occupancy permit is issued, whichever comes first.
+Remaining instalments are payable on each of the following five anniversaries of that date.
+Payment can be made early without the need for an alternative payment arrangement.

 Other details